Atyap subgroups and clans: Relationship between the clans

-Several other legendary versions of oral tradition also exist on Atyap history of migration and settlement.
+Several other legendary versions of oral tradition also exist in Atyap's history of migration and settlement.
 First, it is said that after the Agbaat clan came and settled in their new place, one of the sub-clans of the Agbaat went on a hunting expedition and accidentally "came across" the Ashokwa clan along the River Kaduna performing certain religious rites.
 When the Ashokwa saw the Agbaat coming their way, they fled out of fear and the Agbaat pursued them.
 When the Agbaat finally caught the Ashokwa, they discovered that they speak the same (Tyap) language and share the same belief and thus accepted them as their brothers.
 Dauke (2004) also gave another version of the tradition on the "discovery" of the Aku and Ashokwa clans.
-According to him, the Aku were proverbially said to have "sprung out" from the hoof marks of the Agbaat horsemen as they pursued the Ashokwa.
+According to him, the Aku was proverbially said to have "sprung out" from the hoof marks of the Agbaat horsemen as they pursued the Ashokwa.
 In other words, while the Agbaat were pursuing the Ashokwa, the hooves of their horsemen opened a termite's mound from where the Aku emanated.
-This explains why the Aku to date bear the nickname of "Bi̠n Cíncai", which means, "relatives of the termites".
+This explains why the Aku to date bears the nickname of "Bi̠n Cíncai", which means, "relatives of the termites".

-The above traditions and stories of the "discovery" of the Aku and Ashokwa clans, portray the fact that these two clans can likely be reconsidered as those representing the earlier migrants who first came and occupied the present Atyap land.
-However, oral tradition also has it that all the four clans and sub-clans of the Atyap people are presently found in their large number in many villages within the Atyap Chiefdom largely due to population increase and the need to stay closer to farmlands.
-They also inter-mingle with one another within most of the villages in Atyap land where the Akpaisa, the Jei and the Akwak (Kakwak) sub-clans of the Agbaat clan are found, including the Minyam villages.
+The above traditions and stories of the "discovery" of the Aku and Ashokwa clans portray the fact that these two clans can likely be reconsidered as those representing the earlier migrants who first came and occupied the present Atyap land.
+However, oral tradition also has it that all the four clans and sub-clans of the Atyap people are presently found in their large numbers in many villages within the Atyap Chiefdom largely due to population increase and the need to stay closer to farmlands.
+They also intermingle with one another within most of the villages in Atyap land where the Akpaisa, the Jei, and the Akwak (Kakwak) sub-clans of the Agbaat clan are found, including the Minyam villages.